Blog posts for tags/memory

 ...

-Process environ was a long standing issue (year 2009) who I gave up to implement because the Windows implementation worked for the current process only.
-Frank Benkstein solved that and the process environ can now be determined on Linux, Windows and OSX for all processes (of course you may still bump into AccessDenied for processes owned by another user):
+Process environ was a long-standing issue (#52, from 2009) that I gave up on because the Windows implementation only worked for the current process.
+Frank Benkstein solved that (PR-747), and it now works on Linux, Windows and macOS for all processes (you may still hit AccessDenied for processes owned by another user):

 >>> import psutil